ihoudjedje/uvsq-students-bot/README.md

   <br>
 </h1>

-<h4 align="center">A ChatBot designed to help new <a href="https://www.universite-paris-saclay.fr/fr/education/master/m2-gestion-de-donnees-dans-un-monde-numerique-data-management-in-a-digital-world#presentation-m2" target="_blank">DataScale's</a> students to explore and to know more about their course, designed in two versions : API.ai & ChatFuel</h4>
+<h4 align="center">A ChatBot designed to help new <a href="http://www.uvsq.fr/master-1-informatique-351265.kjsp" target="_blank">UVSQ's CS</a> students to explore and to know more about their course, designed in two versions : API.ai & ChatFuel</h4>

 <p align="center">
   <!-- Downloads -->